ghalactic/github-release-from-tag/README.md

 # Set to true to append automatically generated release notes to release bodies.
 generateReleaseNotes: true

+# Strategy for setting the published release as the latest release.
+makeLatest: false

 # Set to true or false to override the automatic tag name based pre-release
 # detection.
 prerelease: false